rlrs/maester/README.md

 #### Configuration System

 The framework uses a Pydantic-based configuration system that allows for:
-- Configuration via YAML files, environment variables, and command-line arguments
+- Configuration via JSON files, environment variables, and command-line arguments
 - Strict type checking and validation
 - Nested configurations for model, training, and infrastructure settings